larryomakh/evilginx_modified_telegram_notifications/README.md

 ## Disclaimer

-This work is merely a demonstration of what adept attackers can do and #REDTEAM excecises.
-It is the defender's responsibility to take such attacks into consideration and find ways to protect their users against this type of phishing attacks.
-Evilginx should be used only in legitimate penetration testing assignments with written permission from to-be-phished parties.
+This tool is provided strictly for educational purposes and authorized security testing (Red Team exercises).
+It is intended to help defenders understand and mitigate advanced phishing techniques.
+Evilginx must only be used in legitimate penetration testing engagements, with explicit written consent from all parties involved.
-I am not responsible for any direct/indirect misuse of this knowledge.
+The author does not endorse or condone any unauthorized or illegal use of this tool.
+Any misuse, including unauthorized phishing or malicious activity, is strictly prohibited and is the sole responsibility of the user.
+By using this software, you acknowledge that you are solely liable for any consequences arising from its use and that you are responsible for complying with all applicable laws and regulations.
 ---